 As for the Eastern region, distribution costs are largely fixed rather than related to the delivered energy volumes.
 Again, the Low Fixed Charge Regulations affect the balance between fixed and variable prices and are exacerbated when applied to GXP pricing.
-As a result, prices for residential and small commercial customers (E1 in Table 8) is mostly variable despite most network costs being fixed.
+As a result, charges for residential and small commercial customers (E1 in the below table) are mostly variable, despite most network costs being fixed.

 Customers in the E100 and E300 price categories are typically very large commercial or industrial businesses requiring dedicated on-site and upstream assets (such as dedicated feeders and transformers) to meet their supply requirements.
-The fixed price component of these price categories is typically higher than the other price categories to reflect the ensure that an appropriate return on investment is earned by Powerco.
+The fixed price component of these price categories is typically higher than the other price categories to ensure that an appropriate return on investment is earned by Powerco.